ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

 ### Example: a read-through product catalog

 In most applications the opt-in is a one-liner: `services.AddMemoryCache(options => options.TrackStatistics = true)`.
-The sample registers `AddMemoryCache()` and then configures it through an `IConfigureOptions<MemoryCacheOptions>` so that the demo-specific settings live next to the feature:
+In the demo the cache is configured through an `IConfigureOptions<MemoryCacheOptions>` instead, so that the demo-specific settings live next to the feature:

 ```csharp
 public void Configure(MemoryCacheOptions options)